 The Center for Diversity and Inclusion (CDI) invites the Michigan Tech community to embrace diversity, inclusion, and social justice.
 Through programs, services, and mentoring, CDI provides academic and cultural experiences to foster an understanding and appreciation for our shared sense of community.

-In addition, CDI provides outreach and support to underrepresented populations on campus including women; African American, Native American, and Hispanic/Latinx students; and LGBTQIA* students.
+In addition, CDI provides outreach and support to underrepresented populations on campus, including women; African American, Native American, and Hispanic/Latinx students; and LGBTQIA* students.

-The Dean of Students Office at Michigan Tech is a resource center for all students at the University with the goal of guiding, supporting, and on occasion, challenging students in their academic and personal endeavors.
+The Dean of Students Office at Michigan Tech is a resource center for all students at the University, with the goal of guiding, supporting, and on occasion, challenging students in their academic and personal endeavors.
 Student success is at the heart of their work.

 Michigan Tech is committed to ensuring that all qualified individuals with disabilities have the opportunity to take part in educational programs and services on an equal basis.
 Student Disability Services works with students with disabilities to make sure they are able to receive the accommodations necessary to be successful.

 ExSEL promotes student success through peer mentoring, study groups, campus resource referrals, and staff support.
-The ExSEL program also offers a Frameworks for Success course (UN1000) as a free elective which explores methods for becoming a more effective student including individual learning styles, the skills and habits that support academic success, and campus resources.
+The ExSEL program also offers a Frameworks for Success course (UN1000) as a free elective which explores methods for becoming a more effective student, including individual learning styles, the skills and habits that support academic success, and campus resources.

 Students who use the Learning Centers at Michigan Tech get better grades.
-The centers are free to use and staffed by upper-division students who mastered the material, but still remember what it's like to struggle with it.
+The centers are free to use and staffed by upper-division students who have mastered the material, but still remember what it's like to struggle with it.
 Our learning centers include: